-Gallbladder cancer can be deadly, particularly among people who receive a late diagnosis.
+Gallbladder cancer can be deadly, particularly among those with a late diagnosis.
 Gallbladder tumors spread quickly and may affect the lymph nodes and liver.
 These and other factors contribute to a low survival rate.

 The survival rates for gallbladder cancer depend on the individual and the stage of disease.
 Among people who receive early diagnosis and treatment, the 5-year survival rate is